-Original portraits make perfect, unique and special gifts for someone special in your life.
-I’m able to offer an original portrait for a wide range of budgets, from pencil drawn portraits on paper, to formal portraits on canvas.
-An original portrait is a treasured artwork of great personal value which will stand the test of time and will last for generations.
+Original portraits make unique and special gifts for someone special.
+I’m able to offer an original portrait for a wide range of budgets and styles, from pencil drawn portraits on paper, to formal portraits on canvas.
+An original portrait is an artwork of great personal value which will stand the test of time and will become a treasured possession.

-I work from a single sitting where I take reference photos, or from existing photos where a sitting is not possible, for example for posthumous portraits.
+I usually work from a single sitting where I take reference photos.
+I can work from existing photos where a sitting is not possible (for example for posthumous portraits).

-Simon has always enjoyed drawing and painting portraits since he was a child, and it was a natural progression to pursue a career in portraiture.
+Simon always enjoyed drawing and painting since he was a child, and it was a natural progression to pursue a career in artwork and portraiture.

-He was educated at the Royal Grammar School, High Wycombe, attended the London College of Printing for a Foundation Course in Art & Design, and read Engineering at Southampton University.
-After a career in sales marketing he became a freelance artist in 1993 specialising in producing portraits of Formula 1 drivers obtaining private commissions from those involved in the sport, and fans alike.
+Simon was educated at the Royal Grammar School, High Wycombe, took a Foundation Course in Art & Design at the London College of Printing, and read Engineering at Southampton University.
+After a short career in sales marketing he became a freelance artist in 1993 specialising in producing portraits of Formula 1 drivers obtaining private commissions from those involved in the sport, and fans alike.

 Simon has since specialised in portrait painting and has painted the Official portrait of the Bishop of Northampton, a portrait of Gen Sir Andrew Gregory for the 1st Regiment Royal Horse Artillery and a number of works for Oriel and Trinity Colleges, Oxford.
 He works in a wide variety of media including pencil, watercolour, acrylic and oil adapting his technique to suit the subject.